ircam-ismm/webaudio-tutorials/basics/oscillators-and-audio-files.md

 </body>
 ```

-Then in the javascript, we can listen for an 'click' event from the user on this button to resume our `AudioContext`:
+Then in the JavaScript, we can listen for an 'click' event from the user on this button to resume our `AudioContext`:

 ```js {4-15}
 // main.js